Flock Safety: Controversies

-Privacy concerns and potential misuse
+Privacy concerns

 Privacy concerns have been raised with respect to ALPRs generally, including Flock's systems.
-Additionally, Flock's surveillance model has also spurred debates between supporters and opponents of the technology.
-Flock's surveillance technology is often criticized for its broadening of public surveillance, and lead to a chilling effect on civil liberties, as described by privacy experts and organizations like the Electronic Frontier Foundation (EFF) and the American Civil Liberties Union (ACLU).
+Additionally, Flock's surveillance model has spurred debate.
+Flock's surveillance technology has been criticized for its broadening of public surveillance and effect on civil liberties, as described by privacy experts and organizations like the Electronic Frontier Foundation (EFF) and the American Civil Liberties Union (ACLU).
 The EFF argues that ALPRs create more problems than they solve.

-In March 2022, the American Civil Liberties Union released a report criticizing Flock Safety's business model and products.
+In March 2022, the ACLU released a report criticizing Flock Safety's business model and products.
 In 2023, the ACLU acknowledged some uses of ALPRs could be acceptable, but emphasized the need for careful controls:

-We don't find every use of ALPRs objectionable.
-For example, we do not generally object to using them to check license plates against lists of stolen cars, for AMBER Alerts, or for toll collection, provided they are deployed and used fairly and subject to proper checks and balances, such as ensuring devices are not disproportionately deployed in low-income communities and communities of color, and that the "hot lists" they are run against are legitimate and up to date.
-But there's no reason the technology should be used to create comprehensive records of everybody's comings and goings — and that is precisely what ALPR databases like Flock's are doing.
+There's no reason the technology should be used to create comprehensive records of everybody's comings and goings—and that is precisely what ALPR databases like Flock's are doing.
 In our country, the government should not be tracking us unless it has individualized suspicion that we're engaged in wrongdoing.

+In an interview, CEO Garrett Langley said he believed there were two types of activists raising concerns about Flock, praising the ACLU and EFF for their methods and approaches but comparing the DeFlock project to terrorists and Antifa.
+He later apologized for these comments and called them a mistake.

-In June 2024, a judge in the Norfolk, Virginia, Circuit Court ruled that collecting location data from the city's 172 Flock ALPRs constitutes a search under the Fourth Amendment, and cannot be used as evidence in a criminal case when collected without a warrant.
-The ruling likened ALPR location databases to tracking devices, whose use by police was previously found unconstitutional without a warrant in United States v.
-Jones.
-Later, in October 2024, the Institute for Justice filed a federal lawsuit against the Norfolk Police Department on behalf of two local residents, similarly asserting that the department's use of Flock ALPRs constitutes illegal surveillance in violation of the Fourth Amendment.
-In California, state law prohibits sharing license plate reader data with federal agencies, but in 2025 it was reported that several state and municipal law enforcement agencies have nonetheless done so.
+In October 2024, the Institute for Justice filed a federal lawsuit against the Norfolk Police Department on behalf of two local residents, asserting that the department's use of Flock ALPRs constituted illegal surveillance in violation of the Fourth Amendment.
+In California, state law prohibits sharing license plate reader data with federal agencies, but in 2025 it was reported that several state and municipal law enforcement agencies nonetheless did so.

+In December 2025, 404 Media reported that Flock had left at least 60 of its Condor cameras "around the country exposed to the open internet, where anyone could watch them, download 30 days worth of video archive, and change settings, see log files, and run diagnostics".

+In April 2026, 404 Media reported that Flock Safety representatives had conducted product demos using video from a Jewish Community Center in Dunwoody, Georgia, that included feeds of a children’s gymnastics room, a playground, a school, and a pool.
+In response, Flock CEO Garrett Langley formally apologized to the community center, acknowledging "poor judgment," and the company promised increased transparency and updated privacy guardrails.
+The company stated: "Claims of inappropriate conduct by our employees are false."

+In many cases, Flock usage is secret to protect the integrity of ongoing investigations.
+Some agencies provide public logs, and the website haveibeenflocked.com aggregates known logs so potential victims of privacy violations can make inquiries.